ermshiperete/hg2git/README.md

 conversion to git was done.
 As long as no commits happen on the git repo side (and nothing in the mapping etc changed), the conversion can be run again and will only bring in new commits from hg (or more accurate: the conversion will produce the same results for previous commits).

+After the conversion you can push the git repo to GitHub (after creating a new repo on GitHub):

+    git remote add origin git@github.com:sillsdev/hearthis.git
+    git push origin --prune --all
+    git push origin --force --tags

 ## authors.txt